EmbersArc/rpi_led_panel/README.md

     <img src="assets/logo.png" width="350">
 </p>

-# 🦀 Raspberry Pi LED Matrix
+# 🦀 Raspberry Pi LED Panel

 A Rust rewrite of the fantastic [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.
 Use this if you want something that is easy to integrate into your Rust project but don't mind it being mostly untested.
 Contributions are welcome.